getsolus/ypkg/README.md

 GPL-3.0

-Copyright © 2015-2018 Ikey Doherty
+Copyright © 2015-2020 Solus Project

-Some portions: Copyright (C) 2016 Intel Corporation
+Some portions: Copyright © 2016 Intel Corporation

 Some elements have been gratefully borrowed from autospec: